Horse Riding Practicum

 *Those who do not make the team will be provided options to enroll in practicum lessons.

-All students will be required to supply the following equipment: (1) a properly fitting ASTM/SEI approved riding helmet within 5 years of manufacturing date and (2) boots that have a heal with a rubber sole.
+Important: All students will be required to supply the following equipment: (1) a properly fitting ASTM/SEI approved riding helmet within 5 years of manufacturing date and (2) boots that have a heel with a rubber sole.

 - Riders must be paid in full before lesson start.